 Although, there are a few limitations to Travel CPAPs such as:

 Humidifiers make sure that your mouth does not feel dry, and your nose does not get stuffy.

 Some travel CPAP machines can cause inconvenience as they do not have a humidifier and can affect those with the above symptoms.

 It is vital to research and find travel CPAP machines that have an integrated humidifier.
 (Ex.
 ResMed AirMini includes a heated humidifier)

 Travel CPAP machines do not consistently change the pressure according to your needs.
 These machines require higher pressure to work efficiently.

 Your doctor may also need to set the pressure range to make it function effortlessly.

-Today, there are so many CPAP advancements out there, which means that you don’t have to give up your passion for camping just because of your sleep apnea.
+Today, there are so many CPAP advancements out there, which means that you don’t have to give up your passion for camping just because you are a CPAP user.